Eddie Guerrero: Extreme Championship Wrestling (1995)

-Guerrero won the ECW World Television Championship from 2 Cold Scorpio in his debut match for Extreme Championship Wrestling on April 8, 1995, at Three Way Dance.
-He went on to have a series of acclaimed matches with Dean Malenko before they both signed with World Championship Wrestling later that year.
-Guerrero lost the ECW Television Championship to Malenko on July 21 of that year, but Guerrero regained the title on July 28.
+Guerrero won the ECW World Television Championship from 2 Cold Scorpio in his debut match for Extreme Championship Wrestling (ECW) on April 8, 1995, at Three Way Dance.
+He went on to have a series of acclaimed matches with Dean Malenko before they both signed with World Championship Wrestling (WCW) later that year.
+Guerrero lost the ECW World Television Championship to Malenko on July 21 of that year, but Guerrero regained the title on July 28.
 Guerrero lost the ECW Television Championship back to 2 Cold Scorpio on August 25.
 The next day, they had their last match which ended in a draw in a two out of three falls match at the ECW Arena.
 After the match, the locker room emptied and the two were carried around the ring by their fellow wrestlers while the crowd chanted "please don't go".

 World Championship Wrestling (1995–2000)

-Debut; championship reigns (1995–1997)
+Beginning (1995–1996)

-Guerrero returned to WCW in late 1995 along with Dean Malenko and Chris Benoit with whom he had worked with in NJPW and ECW.
-During his first few pay-per-view events, he competed in dark matches against Alex Wright.
+Guerrero returned to WCW in mid-1995 along with Dean Malenko and Chris Benoit with whom he had worked with in NJPW and ECW.
+Guerrero competed in his first match on August 30, losing to Malenko, which aired on the October 7 episode of Saturday Night.
+Guerrero made his televised debut in WCW on the September 17 episode of Main Event against Alex Wright in a match which ended in a no contest after Guerrero injured his knee.
+Guerrero won a rematch against Wright on the October 21 episode of Saturday Night.
 His first televised pay-per-view appearance was at World War 3 where he competed in the 3-ring, 60-man World War 3 battle royal for the vacant WCW World Heavyweight Championship.
 Guerrero was one of the final nine men in the battle royal (notably being one of only two men in the group to be under the age of 35, the other being The Giant) until he was tossed out of the ring by Four Horsemen members.

 At Starrcade: World Cup of Wrestling in December 1995, Guerrero represented WCW in a WCW vs. NJPW World Cup tournament, which saw him losing to Shinjiro Otani in the match, but WCW would go on to win the series at 4–3.
+In 1996, Guerrero received several shots at the United States Heavyweight Championship against Konnan at Uncensored and Ric Flair at Hog Wild.
+He feuded with Ric Flair and the Four Horsemen during 1996 after Guerrero's partner Arn Anderson turned on him during a tag team match against Ric Flair and Randy Savage.